StateVoicesNational/Spoke/docs/graphql-debug.md

 * Open (graphiql)[localhost:3000/graphql] in one browser tab and (Rethink data explorer)[localhost:8080/#dataexplorer] in another
   * If you're not using RethinkDB, open a query interface for the current database.
 * Enter a valid graphQL query or mutation.
 Inspect src/server/schema or the tree in the graphiql docs to see available queries and mutations.
-* Example mutation - creates a valid invitation object and requests id of the newly created invitation in response:
+* Example mutation - takes an input object, creates a valid invitation object and requests id of the newly created invitation in response:

     mutation {
       createInvite(invite: {is_valid: true}) {